 Federal Regulations require all students receiving Financial Aid to meet Satisfactory Academic Progress in order to maintain eligibility for Financial Aid.
 Eligibility is reviewed for all financial aid recipients at the end of each term.
 The review will measure both qualitative (GPA) and quantitative (completion rate) standards.

 When evaluating Satisfactory Academic Progress (SAP), all terms of enrollment will be evaluated regardless of whether the student received Financial Aid during those terms or not.
 For transfer students, only those credits that are transferred to NMSU, and all credits attempted while attending NMSU, will be counted toward the time frame.

 All the Satisfactory Academic Progress standards for students applying for and receiving Federal Financial Aid, excluding academic suspensions is established and monitored by the Office of Financial Aid and Scholarship Services.
 Academic suspension standards are established and monitored by the University Registrar.

 Grade Point Average (GPA) Requirement (Qualitative)

-All undergraduate students must maintain a 2.0 cumulative GPA on all hours attempted at NMSU.
+- Undergraduate students must maintain a 2.0 cumulative GPA or greater on all hours attempted at NMSU.

 Graduate students must maintain a 3.0 cumulative GPA or greater to remain in good standing.